 The Board remains committed to increase the level of communication between the agency and its licensees.
 While the Board does still utilize formal ways of communicating with physicians such as hard copy mailings, it also focuses much of its communication efforts through electronic means.
 The primary medium the Board utilizes for communication continues to be its quarterly newsletter, which is available on the Board's website and emailed to each of the Board's licensees.
-This year, the Board's newsletter contained numerous articles about prescribing controlled substances, the Kentucky Immunization Registry, Board Opinions, Updates from KHSAA, Tax Changes, KASPER updates, and timely notices about CME and issues relating to various standards of care.
+This year, the Board's newsletter contained numerous articles about prescribing controlled substances, public health alerts, Board opinions, updates on medical cannabis, KASPER updates, and timely notices about CME and issues relating to various standards of care.
 Along with our newsletter, the Board continues to utilize email blasts to share important updates on regulatory changes and on issues deemed to be time sensitive.